LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 Lala Peel | Gentle Glass Facial | Heart Aesthetics Hobart

-Can I wear makeup after a Glass Skin Facial?
+Can I wear makeup after a Glass Skin Facial with the LHA Peel?

 Is the LHA Peel safe during pregnancy?

-Caution is advised.
-Although Lipo-Hydroxy Acid is gentle, always consult your healthcare provider first.
-At Heart Aesthetics Hobart, we tailor all treatments for safety and suitability.
+While Lipo-Hydroxy Acid is milder than traditional acids, caution is always advised.
+Speak with your healthcare provider before booking.
+At Heart Aesthetics Hobart, all treatments are tailored for individual safety.

 Client receiving lala peel as part of a Glass Skin Facial in Hobart